 Here's what I tell people who call my office with this question: if you're not that hurt or you could pay your own medical expenses out of your pocket if you had to, then you can probably handle your case on your own.

 Set up a consultation with a lawyer - it should be free - and talk to them about your specific case.
 They will come up with a plan to help you move forward and take your case out of your hands.
+Give us a call today if you have any questions regarding your accident, injuries, scars, facial disfigurements, or any other personal injury questions you may have.

 ALSO: How Do I Know If I Need a Lawyer?